ada-url/idna/README.md

 [![Alpine Linux](https://github.com/ada-url/idna/actions/workflows/alpine.yml/badge.svg)](https://github.com/ada-url/idna/actions/workflows/alpine.yml)
 [![Alpine Linux](https://github.com/ada-url/idna/actions/workflows/alpine.yml/badge.svg)](https://github.com/ada-url/idna/actions/workflows/alpine.yml)

 The ada-url/ada library is a C++ library implementing the `to_ascii` and `to_unicode` functions from the [Unicode Technical Standard](https://www.unicode.org/reports/tr46/#ToUnicode) supporting a wide range of systems.
 It is suitable for URL parsing.

+Our IDNA library is used by the Node.js runtime and by [ClickHouse](https://github.com/ClickHouse/ClickHouse/pull/57969#event-11299892419).

 According to our benchmarks, it can be faster than ICU.